 While the cumulativeness of a technological regime is related to the overall propensity for inventors to create breakthroughs, three other factors help to determine the geographical regions that are advantageous for their invention.
 The first factor is the knowledge intensity of invention.
-While all inventions build on existing ideas, extensive research has shown that the quantity of knowledge that inventors need to create useful inventions increased over the 20th century (Lamoreux and Sokoloff, 1996; Wuchty, Jones, and Uzzi, 2007; Jones, 2009).
-The increase in knowledge intensity, often called the "burden of knowledge", caused invention to concentrate in organizational forms that were able to access and assemble larger bodies of knowledge, including larger teams (Wuchty, Jones, and Uzzi, 2007) and denser inventor networks (Powell, Koput, and Smith-Doerr, 1996).
+While all inventions build on existing ideas, extensive research has shown that the range of unique ideas that inventors need to combine to create useful inventions increased over the 20th century (Lamoreux and Sokoloff, 1996; Wuchty, Jones, and Uzzi, 2007; Jones, 2009).
+The increase in knowledge intensity, often called the "rising burden of knowledge" or the "rising complexity of technology", caused invention to concentrate in organizational forms that were able to access and assemble larger and more varied bodies of knowledge, including larger teams (Wuchty, Jones, and Uzzi, 2007) and denser inventor networks (Powell, Koput, and Smith-Doerr, 1996).
 As van der Wouden (2020) shows, the average number of collaborators on USPTO patents increased from 1.2 to 1.55 inventors between 1900 and 1975.
-Such increases in the intensity of collaboration will cause invention to concentrate is organizational form to create and maintain collaborative ties (Breschi and Lissoni, 2009; Balland, Boschma, and Frenken, 2015).
+Such increases in the intensity of collaboration will cause invention to concentrate spatially if inventors need to be geographically proximate in order to create and maintain collaborative ties (Breschi and Lissoni, 2009; Balland, Boschma, and Frenken, 2015).

 The rising knowledge intensity of invention also produced changes in the market structure of invention, which further facilitated transformations in the geographical distribution of invention.
-As Lamoreaux and Sokoloff (1996; 2005) show, inventors' increasing reliance on specialized knowledge at the turn of the 20th century caused them to focus on the development of new technologies as opposed to the commercialization of their technologies.
+As Lamoreaux and Sokoloff (1996; 2005) show, inventors' increasing reliance on specialized knowledge at the turn of the 20th century caused them to focus on new technology development rather than technology commercialization.
 To profit from their inventions, inventors sold their patents to incumbent firms, and these sales were facilitated by networks of agents and lawyers that were concentrated in the nation's largest cities (Lamoreux, Sokoloff, and Sutthisphisal, 2003).
-Because independent inventor-entrepreneurs accounted for half of the patents granted by the USPTO until the 1930s (Nicholas, 1930), one would expect that invention would be spatially concentrated during the first decades of the 20th century, and to have deconcentrated thereafter.
+Because independent inventor-entrepreneurs accounted for half of the patents granted by the USPTO until the 1930s (Nicholas, 2010), one would expect that invention would be spatially concentrated during the first decades of the 20th century, and to have deconcentrated thereafter.

-More generally, the increase in then knowledge intensity of invention over time may interact with spatial frictions in the spillover of knowledge and cause inventive activity to concentrate in space (Jaffe, et al. 1993; Audrestsch and Feldman, 1996a; Audrestsch and Feldman, 1996b; Sorenson, Rivkin, and Fleming, 2006; Balland, et al. 2020).
+Critically, a moderate or high intensity of invention over time may interact with spatial frictions in the spillover of knowledge and cause inventive activity to concentrate in space (Jaffe, et al. 1993; Audrestsch and Feldman, 1996a; Audrestsch and Feldman, 1996b; Sorenson, Rivkin, and Fleming, 2006; Balland, et al. 2020).
 The friction that distance exerts on the flow of knowledge is shaped by the long-distance communication technologies that inventors have at their disposal to access and assemble knowledge (Storper and Leamer, 2003).
 The efficacy of long-distance communication technologies depends on the extent to which they substitute for face-to-face communication.
 Face-to-face communication is exceedingly efficient because it allows for the use of body language, the manipulation of vocal tone, and the use of physical contexts to enrich messages (Storper and Venables, 2004; Gertler, 2003).
 Certainly, early in U.S. history long-distance communication technologies were poor substitutes for face-to-face communication.
-While primitive communication tools such as the mail post diffused across the U.S. during the 19th century and increased local patenting rates (Acemoglu,

-Moscona, and Robinson, 2016), the materials that can be sent via the post (text and diagrams) represent a small percentage of the information that can be conveyed through face-to-face interaction and the physical demonstrations of technologies.
+While primitive communication tools such as the mail post diffused across the U.S. during the 19th century and increased local patenting rates (Acemoglu, Moscona, and Robinson, 2016), the materials that can be sent via the post (text and diagrams) represent a small percentage of the information that can be conveyed through face-to-face interaction and the physical demonstrations of technologies.